microsoft/vscode-docs/api/references/theme-color.md

 - `editorGhostText.background`: Background color of the ghost text in the editor.
 - `editorGhostText.foreground`: Foreground color of the ghost text shown by inline completion providers and the suggest preview.

-- `editorStickyScroll.background`: Editor sticky scroll background color
+- `editorStickyScroll.background`: Editor sticky scroll background color.
-- `editorStickyScrollHover.background`: Editor sticky scroll on hover background color
+- `editorStickyScrollHover.background`: Editor sticky scroll on hover background color.

 The Debug Exception widget is a peek view that shows in the editor when debug stops at an exception.